Keyboard shortcuts

 • nix flake check - Run all CI checks (audit, clippy, doc, test, etc.)

-Binary caching via a binary cache speeds up builds by providing pre-built dependencies.
+Binary caching via a nix binary cache speeds up builds by providing pre-built dependencies.
+It is located at:

 Nix Package Groups